CSHaitao/LexEval/README.md

 ## What's New
 - **[2024.10]** 🥳 LexEval is accepted by NeurIPs 2024

 ## Introduction

 Large language models (LLMs) have made significant progress in natural language processing tasks and have shown considerable potential in the legal domain.
 However, the legal applications often have high requirements on accuracy, reliability and fairness.
 Applying existing LLMs to legal systems without careful evaluation of their potentials and limitations could lead to significant risks in legal practice.
 Therefore, to facilitate the healthy development and application of LLMs in the legal domain, we propose a comprehensive benchmark LexEval for evaluating LLMs in legal domain.

-Key aspects of LexEval:

-**Ability Modeling:** We propose a novel Legal Cognitive Ability Taxonomy (LexAbility Taxonomy) to organize different legal tasks systematically.
+**Ability Modeling:** We propose a novel Legal Cognitive Ability Taxonomy (LexCog) to organize different legal tasks systematically.
 This taxonomy includes six core abilities: Memorization, Understanding, Logic Inference, Discrimination, Generation, and Ethics.

 **Scale:** LexEval is currently the largest legal benchmark in China, comprising 23 tasks and 14,150 questions.
 Additionally, LexEval will be continuously updated to enable more comprehensive evaluations.